n0mjs710/HBlink4/docs/connecting_to_hblink4.md

 HBlink4 is compatible with:

+- **MMDVMHost** - The original implmentation of Homebrew Repeater Protocol, and under the hood of most/all below
 - **Pi-Star** - Set mode to "Homebrew" and configure master server
 - **MMDVM_Bridge** - Use HBlink protocol mode
 - **OpenGD77** hotspots - Configure as Homebrew/HBlink